jisqyv/MIT/participate.md

       - title: 'Step: Gather our losses and related control failures'
         text1: Learn how to calculate monetary losses for your security events
         text2: ' '

-  - type: contact.html
-    section_id: contacts
-    title: Let's Get In Touch!
-    text: >-
-      Ready to start your next project with us?
-Give us a call or send us an email and we will get back to you as soon as possible!
-    actions:
-    - title: scram@mit.edu
-      icon: fa-envelope
-      url: mailto:contact@scram@mit.edu

 ---